 - ⅔ cup honey

 - ¼ cup canola oil

-- 1 egg white, beaten with 1 tablespoon water for egg wash
+- 1 large egg white, beaten with 1 tablespoon water for egg wash